Discover what your team liked, learned, lacked and longed for

 You’ll brainstorm ideas for the four prompts on digital sticky notes.

-Finally, end the retrospective meeting by creating action items or follow up projects for.
+Finally, end the retrospective meeting by creating action items or follow up projects.
 Parabol integrates with Atlassian Jira and GitHub, so you can create tasks in Parabol and expert them directly to the tools you use in your everyday work.